markkihara/Insertion-algorithim/README.md

-# insertation-algorithim
+# insertion-algorithim
-Implementation of the insertation algorithim in python
+Implementation of the insertion algorithim in python